juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 The <ins>exam</ins> will be on the following topics:
 1. Syntax for different data types
 2. Conditional statements and Loops
-3. Indexes for list and strin
+3. Indexes for list and string
 4. Naming conventions (variables, functions and classes
 5. Basic programming keywords in python (for, while, class, def...
 6. Basic printing techniques (print without line break, print variables with messages)